Everboarding: How to use online training to benefit your current employees

-No one expects a workplace incident to disrupt their day.
-Picture this: Your coworker is opening a package at their desk next to yours, and they get careless with the box cutter and accidentally slice through the palm of their hand.
-Blood was everywhere but not spurting out in regular crimson jets, so they likely missed the main artery.
-They should know better than to cut towards themselves, anyways.
-You need the first aid kit, and you need it now.
+Picture this: Your coworker is opening a package at their desk next to yours.
+They get careless with the box cutter and accidentally slice through the palm of their hand.
+Blood is everywhere, but not spurting out in regular, crimson jets, so they likely missed the main artery.
+They should know better than to cut towards themselves, but you still need the first aid kit, and you need it now.

 Do you know where it is?

 By the time you return to your desk empty-handed, your other cube-dweller has found the first-aid kit, applied a dressing, and has your coworker holding their hand over their head to slow down the bleeding.
-You didn’t think you were gone that long, looking in the staff kitchen and the bathrooms, the new supply closet, and asking a few other people, who shrugged and weren’t helpful at all.
+You didn’t think you were gone that long, looking in the staff kitchen and the bathrooms, the new supply closet, and asking a few other people who shrugged and weren’t helpful at all.

 You ask the hero of the hour how they remembered where the first aid kit was moved to.
 They look at you with surprise and answer, “It was in last week’s online training refresher on new policies and procedures now that we’re back in the office, post-pandemic.
 Didn’t you do your everboarding?”